 Victorian winemaker, David Sutherland Smith, of All Saints Vineyard, introduced the idea of Wine and Food Societies to Australia, founding a group in Melbourne.
 The Wine and Food Society NSW was launched in the Rhine Castle Cellars on 9 March, 1939, with the inaugural dinner held at the University Club in Phillip Street on July 13 of that year.

 Margarine was developed in the mid-1800s in France.
-Meadow Lea was the first margarine marketed in Australia.
+Meadow Lea was one of the first margarines marketed in Australia.
 The brand was founded by Oliver Triggs , a Melbourne grocer who moved to Sydney and began a manufacturing operation.
 Early margarines often contained beef fat and were viewed as a cheap butter substitute.
-Until the 1960s, to protect the dairy industry, regulations prevented the addition of yellow colour.
+Until the 1960s, to protect the dairy industry, regulations in some states prevented the addition of yellow colour.
+More

 While not the first instant coffee to be marketed, Nescafe was the first to be made by a spray drying process that maintained the flavour of the coffee.
 While earlier products were said to have a disagreeable, bitter taste, Nescafe was well accepted.
 Launched by Nestlé in Switzerland in 1938, it went on to become a world-wide brand.